FREQUENTLY ASKED QUESTIONS

 Enter A-120P: an android war-machine with an AI programmed to serve the ship's dictator.
 That is, until nearly all its models flung themselves out airlocks.
 This prompted an old file's upload.

 Alex is born as the only android to remember being human, and seeing what mankind has become, he makes a decision: war.

 And he'll build an army of superheroes to do just that.

 What if I have an issue with my order?

 You can always contact us.
 We'll send you (1) paperback replacement, free of charge but we do request you try to work with your local mail carrier first.
 This helps us pin-down if Lulu is causing issues for other customers, too.
 For Merch order issues, please send a support ticket.

 Where can I download my eBooks?

 To manually download your eBook files outside of the order page and email confirmation options, you will need to register an account with the email address associated with your order.
-After that, please login and select Access Digital Downloads.
+After that, please: Login > Orders > View Details > Order Status > Access Downloads.

 Help!
 My eBook isn't working on my eReader?

 All eBooks come in mobi, epub and pdf formats, which means your device should be all set.
 However, sometimes software is fickle.
 If you get stuck, please see this helpful eBook Troubleshooting guide.
 You may want to try using an eBook converter if your device is acting up.
 Barring that, you may need to update device firmware.